 Jo Spence (15 June 1934, London – 24 June 1992, London) was a British photographer, a writer, cultural worker, and a photo therapist.
 She began her career in the field of commercial photography but soon started her own agency which specialised in family portraits, and wedding photos.
-In the 1970s, she refocused her work towards documentary photography.
-Many of her works were self-portraits about her own fight with breast cancer.
-She depicted her various stages of breast cancer to subvert the notion of an idealized female form.
-During her prolific photography practice, she became known for her politicized approach to her art form, with socialist and feminist themes throughout her career.
+In the 1970s, she refocused her work towards documentary photography, adopting a politicized approach to her art form, with socialist and feminist themes revisited throughout her career.
+Self-portraits about her own fight with breast cancer, depicting various stages of her breast cancer to subvert the notion of an idealized female form, inspired projects in 'photo therapy', a means of using the medium to work on psychological health.

 Explore stories of women’s empowerment across the centuries through works in our collection